absrp/passing_probabilities_EQgates_strikeslip/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Earthquake magnitude is controlled by the rupture area of the fault network hosting the event.
 For surface-rupturing large strike-slip earthquakes (~MW6+), ruptures must overcome zones of geometrical complexity along fault networks.
 These zones, or earthquake gates, act as barriers to rupture propagation.
 We map step-overs, bends, gaps, splays, and strands from the surface ruptures of 31 strike-slip earthquakes, classifying each population into breached and unbreached groups.
-We calculate passing probability as a function of geometry for each group.
-Step-overs, and single bends halt ruptures more effectively than double bends and gaps, and ~20% of ruptures terminate on straight segments.
+We develop a statistical model for passing probability as a function of geometry for each group.
+Step-overs, and single bends are more predictable earthquake gates than double bends and gaps, and ~20% of ruptures terminate on straight segments.
 Based on our modeled probabilities, we estimate event likelihood as the joint passing probabilities of breached gates and straight segments along a rupture.
 Event likelihood decreases inversely with  rupture length squared.
 Our findings support a barrier model as a factor in limiting large earthquake size.

 <!-- GETTING STARTED -->